Juanki0396/kaggle_DigitRecognition/README.md

 ## Guide

+### Installing python dependencies

+In order to make everything works fine, you must install the python dependencies first.
+It is recomended to do it in a virtual enviroment.
+Once the enviroment is activated and you are in the repository directory, run the following command:

+    pip install -r requirements

 ### Training

 Training step is implmented in training.py.
 This scrpits works as a light command program that allows you to set your own training.
 An example of how is it used is shown below: